asterisk/documentation/docs/Configuration/Interfaces/Asterisk-Manager-Interface-AMI/AMI-v2-Specification/index.md

 This section lists fields that apply generally to all actions that interact upon an Asterisk channel.
 Note that an Action that interacts with a channel \*must\* supply the \*Channel\* field.

+/// note | Upgrading
-Upgrading In the past, AMI clients would have to contend with channel rename events.
+In the past, AMI clients would have to contend with channel rename events.
 As Asterisk will now no longer change the name of a channel during its lifetime, this is no longer necessary.
+///

 /// define
 Channel